Krita

 Krita (/ˈkɹiːtə/ KREE-tə) is a free and open-source raster graphics editor designed primarily for digital art and 2D animation.
-The software runs on Windows, macOS, Linux, Android, and ChromeOS, and features an OpenGL-accelerated canvas, colour management support, an advanced brush engine, non-destructive layers and masks, group-based layer management, vector artwork support, and switchable customisation profiles.
+Originally created for Linux, the software also runs on Windows, macOS, Haiku, Android, and ChromeOS, and features an OpenGL-accelerated canvas, colour management support, an advanced brush engine, non-destructive layers and masks, group-based layer management, vector artwork support, and switchable customisation profiles.

+The software is also available as paid software, distributed on Microsoft Store, Steam, Epic Games Store, and Mac App Store.
+Payments support the development of the software.
+The paid version has automatic updates.

 Name

-The project's name "Krita" is primarily inspired by the Swedish words krita, meaning "crayon" (or chalk), and rita which means "to draw".
-It follows the "K" prefix like everything else in the KDE suite.
+The project's name "Krita" is primarily inspired by the Swedish words krita, meaning "crayon" (or chalk), and rita which means "to draw" as well as Sanskrit कृत (kṛta) which means "made"/"done".

 History

 Early development of the project can be tracked back to 1998 when Matthias Ettrich, founder of KDE, showcased a Qt GUI hack for GIMP at Linux Kongress.
 The idea of building a Qt-based image editor was later passed to KImage, maintained by Michael Koch, as a part of KOffice suite.
 In 1999, Matthias Elter proposed the idea of building the software using CORBA around ImageMagick.
 To avoid existing trademarks on the market, the project underwent numerous name changes: KImageShop, Krayon, until it was finally settled with "Krita" in 2002.
 The first public version of Krita was released with KOffice 1.4 in 2004.
 In years between 2004 and 2009, Krita was developed as a generic image manipulation software like Photoshop and GIMP.

 A change of direction happened to the project in 2009, with a new goal of becoming digital painting software like Corel Painter and SAI.
 Also from that point, the project began to experiment with various ways of funding its development, including Google Summer of Code and funded jobs for students.
 As a result, the development gained speed and resulted in better performance and stability.

 The Krita Foundation was created in 2013 to provide support for Krita's development.
 It collaborated with Intel to create Krita Sketch as a marketing campaign and Krita Studio with KO GmbH as a commercially supported version for movie and VFX studios.
 Kickstarter campaigns have been used to crowdfund Krita's development since 2014.

 On May 23, 2020, the beta version of Krita was released for Android and ChromeOS.